alucryd/oxyromon/README.md

 In regions mode, games belonging to at least one of the specified regions will be placed in the base directory of the system.
-Regions are set via the `REGIONS_ALL` setting, and can overriden via the CLI `-g` flag.
+Regions are set via the `REGIONS_ALL` setting and can overridden via the CLI `-g` flag.

 In 1G1R mode, only one game from a Parent-Clone game group will be placed in the 1G1R subdirectory, by order of precedence.
-Regions are set via the `REGIONS_ONE` setting, and can overriden via the CLI `-r` flag.
+Regions are set via the `REGIONS_ONE` setting, and can overridden via the CLI `-r` flag.

 In hybrid mode, the 1G1R rule applies, plus all remaining games from the selected regions will be placed in the base directory.

-1G1R and hybrid modes have an addtional knob you can turn via `REGIONS_ONE_STRICT`.
+1G1R and hybrid modes have an additional knob you can turn via `REGIONS_ONE_STRICT`.
 Setting it to false will elect the first available ROM you possess following your region preferences.
 Setting to true will elect ROMs following region preferences regardless of whether you actually posses the ROM or not.